-In the ultra-competitive world of SaaS, where data is everything, collecting and utilizing in-app feedback is the fastest way to close the gap between what you’re building and how your customers are interacting with it.
+Collecting and acting on in-app feedback is the fastest way to close the gap between what you’re building and how your customers are interacting with it.

 Where do you begin, though?
 What kind of user feedback do you need?
 How can you make sure your efforts aren’t wasted?
-And, what in-app feedback tools are available for you?
+And, which in-app feedback tools are available for you?

 What is in-app feedback?

-In general, the feedback you collect from users can be grouped into two:
+In general, the in-app feedback you collect from users can be grouped into two:

 General or relationship-related in-app feedback

-These surveys focus on the app as a whole and are often used to gauge user satisfaction levels.
+These feedback efforts focus on the app as a whole and are often used to gauge user satisfaction levels.
 They include customer satisfaction surveys, NPS surveys, and feature requests, among others.

-This means asking questions like “How happy are you with our product?” or “How likely are you to recommend this product to others?”
+This involves asking questions like “How happy are you with our product?” or “How likely are you to recommend this product to others?”

 Contextual or transaction-related in-app feedback